rx007/elasticsearch-demo/README.md

 2. Click the create button
 3. Start analyzing data

+The default index of "logstash" will show you the nginx logs.

+To view Twitter traffic, change the index to twitter or go to Management->Index Patterns-> + and then add twitter.

 ### Stopping and Erasing the demo

 The following commands will stop and delete all running containers.